lpoto/discord-utility-bot/docs/CONFIG.md

 -   Add your discord tokens to [docker-compose.yaml](../.dockerenv/docker-compose.yaml) under `services/bots/environment`.

+**NOTE** You may provide from 0 up to 4 tokens for every bot type (the tokens must be different).
-**NOTE** You may also provide token for only a single bot, which allows splitting the bots in separate containers.
+**NOTE** You may split the bots service into multiple services, if you want to run the bots in separate containers.

 ## Run the bots in a docker container